 Splurge On: A Coffee Table

 Given that the coffee table is often situated in the center of your living room, finding one that’s the right size and style for your space is important.
 Coffee tables endure daily use, so it’s worth the investment to ensure it can stand up to wear.
-While great coffee tables — including this rustic wooden showpiece found at our Reserve at Spring Lakes model — can be found at a variety of price points, don’t be afraid to spend a bit more if you find one that appeals to you.
+While great coffee tables — including this rustic wooden showpiece found at our Venetian Pines model in Conroe, TX — can be found at a variety of price points, don’t be afraid to spend a bit more if you find one that appeals to you.

 Save On: Side Tables